 Last Pass on Craft Extreme Base Layer

 At nearly $80, the Craft Active Extreme Concept Piece long sleeve base layer is certainly not the least expensive base layer you can buy.
 But it is a solid performer for cyclists looking for an edge in cold weather to race faster than ever.
-Visit the Craft website at https://www.craftsports.us/ for more information.
+For more info on the Extreme Base Layer and other Craft gear, visit www.craftsports.us or www.backcountry.com/craftsports.
 The Active Extreme Concept Piece is available in black and white.